Staff

 Paul has led a number of research projects funded by the EU and the AHRC and the Nuffield foundation doing empirical, comparative and analytical work on maintenance, child abduction and a broad range of EU private international law in the EUPILLAR project (Brussels Ia, Brussels IIa, Rome I, Rome II and Maintenance).
 His work has had an impact on the interpretation of international Conventions (eg the Hague Child Abduction Convention) and on the development of legislation (eg the Brussels IIb Regulation).

-Dr Jayne Holliday is a Lecturer in private international law.
+Dr Jayne Holliday is a Senior Lecturer in private international law.
 Her research focuses on private international law of family law and succession law.
 She has written on child abduction, rights of the child, divorce and succession.
-Her PhD was published as a monograph, ‘Clawback Law in the Context of Succession‘ (Hart, 2020) and most recently she co-edited and co-authored several chapters in ‘A Guide to Global Private International Law‘ (Hart, 2022).
+Her PhD was published as a monograph, ‘Clawback Law in the Context of Succession‘ (Hart, 2020) and most recently she co-edited and co-authored several chapters in Beaumont and Holliday ‘A Guide to Global Private International Law‘ (Hart, 2022).

 Her work on recognition of foreign divorce has been recognised as having impact by the Secretary General of the Hague Conference on Private International Law, Dr Christophe Bernasconi.